Stock Kits

 Cost Calculation for Components of Stock Kits

 The assembly and disassembly operations can generate a cost variance between the cost of stock components and the cost of the kit.
-To record this variance, the reason code of the Assembly/Disassembly type is used.
+To record this variance, a reason code of the Assembly/Disassembly type is used.
 You can create this reason code on the Reason Codes (CS211000) form.
-For more information about reason codes, see Reason Code Creation: General Information.
+For more information about reason codes, see Reason Codes: General Information.

-For the assembly documents,—that is, the documents for which the Production option is selected in the Type box in the Summary area—the reason code is required if the quantity of the stock item in the line exceeds the on-hand quantity, and over-issue is allowed for this item—that is, if the Allow Negative Quantity check box is selected on the Item Classes (IN201000) form for the item's class.
-When the over-issued quantity of the item is received in stock, the reason code's account is used to record the cost variance.
+In the assembly documents—that is, the documents for which the Assembly option is selected in the Type box in the Summary area—the reason code is required if the quantity of the stock item in the line exceeds the on-hand quantity and overissue is allowed for this item.
+Overissue is permitted if the Allow Negative Quantity check box is selected on the Item Classes (IN201000) form for the item's class.
+When the overissued quantity of the item is received in stock, the reason code's account is used to record the cost variance.
 You specify this reason code in the Reason Code column on the Stock Components tab of the Kit Assembly (IN307000) form for lines of stock components used to assemble the kit.

-For disassembly documents,—that is, the documents for which the Disassembly option is selected in the Type box in the Summary area—the reason code is required to record the difference between the kit's cost and the cost of the disassembled kit's components.
+In disassembly documents—that is, the documents for which the Disassembly option is selected in the Type box of the Summary area—the reason code is required to record the difference between the kit's cost and the cost of the disassembled kit's components.
 You can specify this reason code in the Reason Code box in the Summary area of the Kit Assembly (IN307000) form.

 You can specify the default reason code to be used for the assembly and disassembly operations in the Assembly/Disassembly Reason Code box on the Inventory Preferences (IN101000) form.
-The reason code is populated according to the following rules:
+The system automatically inserts the reason code as follows:

-• For assembly documents, the system automatically specifies this reason code in the Reason Code box in the Summary area of the Kit Assembly (IN307000) form.
-When the assembly document is released, the system copies this reason code to the Reason Code column on the Stock Components tab for stock components that do not have a reason code specified manually.
+• In assembly documents, the system automatically inserts the reason code in the Reason Code box in the Summary area of the Kit Assembly (IN307000) form.
+When the assembly document is released, the system also copies this reason code to the Reason Code column on the Stock Components tab for stock components that do not have a reason code specified manually.

-• For disassembly documents, the system automatically specifies this reason code in the Reason Code box in the Summary area of the Kit Assembly (IN307000) form.
+• In disassembly documents, the system inserts the reason code in the Reason Code box in the Summary area of the Kit Assembly (IN307000) form.

 Lot and Serial Numbers for Kits